-Remove the keypad from plastic base by pulling straight out, keypad will be attached by a wire.
+Remove the keypad from plastic base by pulling straight out, careful to not damage wire connecting keypad to base.
 Remove old battery and replace.
 Push keypad back into plastic base and test.

 No, your combination is stored within the locks computer and will not be affected if you change the battery or if the battery dies.

-Can an electronic lock be installed on the safe?
+Can an electronic lock be installed on my safe?

 Most mechanical locks can be swapped out with an electronic lock.
-To verify if your safe can have an electronic lock installed call technical support at 801.224.7233 supply your safes serial number and a member of our support team will be able to verify if your safe can have an electronic lock installed.
+To verify if your safe can have an electronic lock installed visit Electronic Retrofit Kit

 Is there a backup way to get into the safe if my batteries die?

-For added security there is no other way to get into the safe.
+For added security there is no other way to get into the safe, making it very important to check battery life.
 However, the battery compartment is located on the outside of the safe so you can still change the battery and regain access to your safe, even if it dies.
-The combination will remain the same.
+The combination is stored in the locking body and will remain the same.

 How long does the “lock-out mode” last?

-Lock-out mode lasts five minutes.
+Lock-out mode lasts 5 minutes.
 Refrain from pushing buttons while the battery connects or the timer will reset.